-Power tilt will not operate
+Power trim and tilt will not operate

-If the engine cannot be tilted up or down with the power tilt because of a discharged battery or a failure with the power tilt unit, the engine can be tilted manually.
+If the engine cannot be tilted up or down with the power trim and tilt because of a discharged battery or a failure with the power trim and tilt unit , the engine can be tilted manually.

-(1) Loosen the manual valve screw by turning it counterclockwise until it stops.
+Loosen the manual valve screw by turning it clockwise until it stops.

-1. Manual valve screw

-(2) Put the engine in the desired position, then tighten the manual valve screw by turning it clockwise.
+- 1. Manual valve screw - (2) Put the engine in the desired position, then tighten the manual valve screw by turning it counterclockwise.